Transfer College Students

-Five Towns College prides itself on being a transfer friendly institution.
+Five Towns College prides itself on being a transfer-friendly college.
 The staff will work one-on-one with you to ensure that your transfer process is as seamless as possible.

 College credits earned at other regionally accredited institutions or in the Regents College Degrees Program with a grade of “C” or higher may be considered for transfer credit.
 A maximum of 60 credits may be granted for students wishing to receive a Baccalaureate Degree and 30 credits for students wishing to receive an Associate Degree.